Nine Foundational Pillars of Worship Songwriters

 One of the most unique places in the world is the songwriting room.
 It can be a room that is full of creativity and excitement.
 At the same time, it can be a place of insecurity and tension.
 Songwriting as a whole is an extremely personal exercise and it requires the songwriter to be vulnerable no matter the genre being written.

 Tony Wood, who has over thirty #1 songs to his credit once said, “Every great song tells one truth.”4 One of the things that Tony taught me early in my journey as a songwriter was the idea of the “north star.”
-Tony quotes songwriter Stephen Sondheim where he once said, “You ought to be able to write in the top left-hand margin of the page, in one sentence, what is the truth in this song?”
+Tony quotes songwriter, Stephen Sondheim, who once said, “You ought to be able to write in the top left-hand margin of the page, in one sentence, what is the truth in this song?”
 If you cannot find the single theme in the song then you have overwritten the song.